-XV TRANSPORTATION/TRAFFIC.
+XV T. TRANSPORTATION/TRAFFIC.
 Would the project: a.
-Conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit?
-X b.
+Conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit? × b.
 Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways?
 X c.
-Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks?
-X
+Result in a change in air traffic patterns, including either an increase in traffic x